byrneliam2/GroupProjectGame/README.md

 See src/schedule.txt for group meeting and coding day schedule.

-All commits with extended descriptions are journal entries.
+Commits with extended descriptions are journal entries.

 GIT COMMIT MESSAGE FORMAT (Diary):
 - Names of group members performing activity